 The story that hit me today?
 A dear, brave, unique friend who married the love of her life and *gasp* doesn’t have kids yet after a year of marriage.
 The constant questioning and scorn about not having kids yet drags them down!
 They have been neglected and even uninvited from family events by people in their ward.
 Why?
 WHY?!
 Because a young married couple with no children can’t contribute to a gathering of adults with children?
 Because if you’re childless, you can’t bond with a child or be around children?

 Read: #1 #2 #3

 You know, it’s one thing to murmur about me being single, but to hurt my friend just infuriates me.
 What if she was teetering in her faith?
-That kind of behavior is what sends people inactive.
+This kind of behavior is what sends people inactive.
 I understand being curious and interested, but what happened to some common sense and decency?
-It’s NONE of your business what other people do or don’t do in their single life, marriage, divorce or children.
+It’s NONE of your business what other people do or don’t do in their single life, married life, or divorced life.

 Single Mormon Lady